Spotify Premium now lets users remove a musician’s dinner from their stomach - The Beaverton

 Spotify Premium now lets users remove a musician’s dinner from their stomach

-STOCKHOLM — founder and CEO Daniel Ek called a press conference today to announce a new feature of the streaming site’s premium subscription tier, namely the option for users to remove food from the stomachs of the musicians they love.
+STOCKHOLM — founder and CEO Daniel Ek called a press conference today to announce a new feature of the streaming site’s premium subscription tier, namely the option for users to remove from the stomachs of the musicians they love.

 “From day one,” Ek said, “Spotify has led the charge to transform the music industry.
 Musicians from past generations sold physical albums and became millionaires.
-But thanks to us, musicians born into Gen X and after can barely even afford to feed themselves from their And now with Spotify Premium, you can both have their songs and any food they might have found.”
+But thanks to us, musicians born into Gen X and after can barely even afford to feed themselves from their work.
+And now with Spotify Premium, you can both have their songs and any food they might have found.”

 “The precise mechanisms of how this works are complicated and proprietary,” Ek explained, “but as soon as word got out, every other streaming service has been hard at work figuring out ways to lessen if not altogether delete the joy from musicians’ lives.”